 Examples of this method:

-Once your model uploads fine and the website accepts your model, you'll get a price quote.
+Once your model uploads and Shapeways accepts your model, you'll see the prices in various materials.
 Here are some tips for making it fit in your budget:

 2. Make it smaller!
-You'd be surprised at how well this works: the printing price is directly related to the printed volume, and volumes are the third power of the object's sizes.
+Pricing is directly related to the volume of material printed, and volumes are the third power of the object's size.
 Make the object half the size and the volume will become an eighth!
-To help you calculate the right size for your budget, we've created our Size Calculator.
-Just plug in the current price and your target price and we'll tell you just how much smaller (or larger ;-) you need to make your object.